 You don’t necessarily need any of your own content to set up a social wall.

-Have you created influencer marketing campaigns?
-Do you collaborate with other companies or participate in industry events?
-Do news sites, your employees, or customers actively mention your brand or a branded hashtag?
-Social media aggregation tools like Flockler will help you to curate and display public social media content created by your fans and stakeholders - and most likely there’s a stream of valuable posts waiting for you.
+A social media aggregator will help you to curate and display public social media content created by your fans and stakeholders - and most likely there’s a stream of valuable posts waiting for you.

-For inspiration, check the social media wall by New Zealand national cricket team mixing posts from the team, players, trusted news sources and fans.
+For inspiration, learn more about the social media wall by New Zealand’s national cricket team mixing posts from the team, players, trusted news sources and fans.

 The key benefits of a social media wall

-When people ask me what I do for work, they often wonder why organisations, from SMEs to global brands, would display social media walls on their websites.
+When people ask me what I do for work, they often wonder why organisations, from SMEs to global brands, would display social media feeds on their websites.
 What’s the point?

 - Grow the number of followers of social media accounts